aidos-lab/mantra-benchmarks/README.md

 ### Docker

 Depending on your setup, you may need to run the docker commands via `sudo`.
-The docker setup is not perfect but works.

 0. Install Docker on your device.
 On Ubuntu, for instance, refer to [official_installation_instructions](./https://docs.docker.com/engine/install/ubuntu/)
 1. Edit the variables `USER_NAME` to `GROUP_ID` in the [Dockerfile](./containerization/Dockerfile)